Sam Bilhorn

 Conclusion

-Once YOU have defined what 'improvement' includes, we can talk about planning, means, and methods - which we will cover in our next article, Inventory - it’s more than tree identification.
+Once YOU have defined what 'improvement' includes, we can talk about planning, means, and methods - which we will cover in our next article, Forest Inventory - it’s more than tree identification.